operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 ctrl.SetControllerReference(job, pod, r.Scheme)
 ```

-Note that with CRD the default behavior for cascading deletion is background.
-[This page](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) in kubernetes documentation provides additional information.
+Note that the default behavior for cascading deletion is background propagation, meaning deletion requests for child objects occur after the request to delete the parent object.
+[This Kubernetes doc](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) provides alternative deletion types.

-**External Resources**
+#### External Resources

-Sometimes external resources or resources that are not owned by a custom resource need to be cleaned up when the parent resource is deleted.
+Sometimes external resources or resources that are not owned by a custom resource, those across namespaces for example, need to be cleaned up when the parent resource is deleted.
 In that case [Finalizers](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) can be leveraged.
-The deletion of the object becomes an update where a deletion timestamp is set.
-Without finalizers the object would just be dropped of the cache.
-The reconciliation loop of the controller will then need to check whether a date has been set for the deleteion timestamp, perform the cleanup and remove the finalizers to allow the garbage collection of the object.
+A deletion request for an object with a finalizer becomes an update during which a deletion timestamp is set; the object is not deleted while the finalizer is present.
+The reconciliation loop of the custom resource's controller will then need to check whether a the deletion timestamp is set, perform the external cleanup operation(s), then remove the finalizer to allow garbage collection of the object.
+Multiple finalizers may be present on an object, each with a key that should indicatie what external resources require deletion by the controller.

 The following is a snippet from a theoretical controller file `controllers/memcached_controller.go` that implements a finalizer handler: